Key points about febrile seizures

 Will a febrile seizure harm my child?

 A febrile seizure in a healthy child very rarely causes long-term harm.
-Febrile seizures which last less than an hour do not cause brain damage or death.
+Febrile seizures that last less than an hour do not cause brain damage or death.

 If my child has had one febrile seizure will they have another?

-Between 10 and 15 in 100 children have more than 1 seizure in the same illness.
+Between 10% and 15% of tamariki have more than 1 seizure in the same illness.
 Once the seizure has finished, take your child to a doctor again.

-By the age of 6 years, children have usually grown out of febrile seizures.
+By the age of 6 years, tamariki have usually grown out of febrile seizures.

 Will my child develop epilepsy after a febrile seizure?